Gaurav-0211/flappy-bird-java/README.md

 ## Prerequisites
 Before you begin, ensure you have the following installed:
-Java JDK 18
+Java JDK 1.8 or above
-A Java IDE IntelliJ IDEA for running the game
+A Java IDE IntelliJ IDEA or Eclipse for running the game

 ## Clone the repository
 git clone https://github.com/Gaurav-0211/flappy-bird-java.git